 2. The path rewrite rules (if provisioned in DistributionConfiguration.pathRewriteRules) are applied in strict order to the remainder of the request URL (i.e., the path segments following DistributionConfiguration.baseURL).
 The requestPathPattern of the first matching path rewrite rule is replaced with the corresponding mappedPath.

-In the case where the 5GMSd Application Provider's origin server issues an HTTP 3xx redirect at reference point M2d pointing to another location, the 5GMSd AS shall issue an equivalent HTTP redirect to the Media Player via reference point M4d whose location is a dynamically generated M4d endpoint.
-Requests to this location shall be rewritten by the 5GMSd AS to the target location of the M2d redirection.
+In the case where the 5GMSd Application Provider's origin server issues an HTTP 3xx redirect at reference point M2d pointing to another location, or an upstream 5GMSd AS issues such a redirect at reference point M10d, the 5GMSd AS shall issue an equivalent HTTP redirect to the Media Player via reference point M4d whose location is a dynamically generated M4d endpoint.
+Requests to this location shall be rewritten by the 5GMSd AS to the target location of the M2d or M10d redirection, as appropriate.

-NOTE 2: This explicit handling of HTTP redirects received by the 5GMSd AS at reference point M2d ensures that it is not bypassed by the Media Player.
+NOTE 2: This explicit handling of HTTP redirects received by the 5GMSd AS at reference point M2d or M10d ensures that it is not bypassed by the Media Player.
 The general concept underlying this is commonly referred to as a "reverse mapping rule" by HTTP reverse proxies.

 8.3 DASH-IF push-based content ingest protocol